2BAB/bundle-tool-gradle-plugin/README.md

         }
     }

-    // Each of them will create a work action for above "buildApks" list items' output getSize {
+    // Each of them will create a work action for above "buildApks" list items' output. getSize {
         create("all") {
             dimensions.addAll(